cherryWood55/Quiz-Game/README.md

 5. Read the general instructions prompt for point system information and how to answer the questions.

 6. Answer each question.
 At the end of the game, you will be told if your answers were correct/incorrect.
 If incorrect, the correct answer will be displayed.
-You will also be provided a wiki link for more information on the answer and your final score will be shown to you.
+You will also be provided a little insight into the question and your final score will be revealed to you.

 7. The game will exit on its own.
 To play again, follow instructions from step 2.